Active Transportation (Walking and Biking)

 Active Transportation, also known as non-motorized transportation, refers to human-powered mode of travel such as walking and biking, primarily.
 The regional transportation system currently lacks sufficient non-motorized provisions along many corridors where bicycling and walking should be viable travel choices–especially for short trips.
 In light of rising energy costs, an aging population, public health concerns, and increasing demand for alternatives to motor vehicle travel, there is a growing need for infrastructure and development patterns that support what has widely become known as “active transportation.”

 The B-Active Plan is intended to help establish a clear vision for short- and long-term projects that are needed to build a safer, more connected, and equitable active transportation system for the region.
 The Plan will serve as a resource for the Metropolitan Planning Organization (MPO) to plan, fund, and ultimately build more bicycle and trail facilities, and will provide guidance for the region’s local municipalities when developing their bicycle and pedestrian elements.
 The Plan will describe how the region is working together to connect and support active transportation.
-Key considerations that the B-Active Plan will include:

 2015 Active Transportation Plan